nzhou26/nzhou26/Portfolio.md

   2. Multi-level labelling system
   3. Fixed Labeling list
 * More transparent proportion calculation system
+  1. Ground truth from onsite operator is not reliable, but ground truth from image is more clear and easy to compare
-  1. The conversion from area proportion to weight proportion could be adjustable by customer
+  2. The conversion from area proportion to weight proportion could be adjustable by customer
-  2. Real time showcasing of annotated data besides new collected raw images
+  3. Real time showcasing of similar annotated data besides new collected raw images
 * More intelligent system
   1. Multi-Model AI to capture feature beyond visions
   2. NLP assisted computer-vision model in production environment is a must-do step for future industrial automation